palaa159/Docs/Hardware/09-Ganglion_Programming_Tutorial.md

 # Ganglion Programming Tutorial

 This guide will walk you through how to update your Ganglion firmware.
-Downloading the latest binary and Over The Air programming makes updating the Ganglion a breeze with a mobile device.
+Downloading the latest binary and Over The Air programming (OTA) makes updating the Ganglion a breeze with a mobile device.
 If you want to compile the code in Arduino continue to the [Building From Source](http://docs.openbci.com/Hardware/09-Ganglion_Programming_Tutorial#ganglion-programming-tutorial-building-from-source) portion of the guide.

+To program the Ganglion over the air, keep reading.
+To program using hardware, scroll all the way down to the [last section.](https://docs.openbci.com/Hardware/09-Ganglion_Programming_Tutorial#ganglion-programming-tutorial-setting-up-to-program-ganglion-using-hardware)

+**Please note, you do NOT need to program the Ganglion in order to use it.
+All OpenBCI boards ship ready to use out of the box.
+This guide is for users who want to upload their own firmware to the Ganglion or modify existing firmware.**

 ## Download The Latest Firmware Build